aviaryan/aviaryan.github.com-retired-2018/_posts/gsoc/2016-08-11-dockerfile-basic.md

 {% endhighlight %}

 Dockerfile starts with a base image that decides on which image your app should be built upon.
 Basically "Images" are nothing but apps.
-So for example you want your run your application on Ubuntu 14.04, you use [ubuntu:14.04](https://hub.docker.com/_/ubuntu/) as the base image.
+So for example you want your run your application in Ubuntu 14.04 VM, you use [ubuntu:14.04](https://hub.docker.com/_/ubuntu/) as the base image.

 {% highlight bash %}
 FROM ubuntu:14.04